ineeee/Taigabot/install.md

     python3 bot.py

-### ubuntu 22.04
+### ubuntu 22.04 and debian 12
-these instructions work for ubuntu 22.04. see older commits in this repo for ubuntu 21 and 18.
+these instructions work for ubuntu 22.04 and debian 12. taiga requires python 3.9 to 3.11.

-if you install python3-wheel in a x64 system, pip will automatically skip compiling stuff.
+if you install python3-wheel in a x64 system, pip will automatically skip compiling stuff. avoid lxml 5.2.1 since it has weird cpu x64 arch requirements (sse4.2? [see here](https://bugs.launchpad.net/lxml/+bug/2059910)).

     # protip: update ur system
     sudo apt update